 The ceremony of admission takes place before the Mayor of the City where the new Freemen are required to take the FREEMEN'S OATH OF ALLEGIANCE.
 In 1996

 the Freemen designed robes which are worn by the President and Secretary during the enrolment.
-The Mayor's have also consented to being robed for the ceremony which takes place in the Mayor's Parlour
+The Mayor's has also consented to being robed for the ceremony which takes place in the Mayor's Parlour

 in front of family and friends.
 A certificate is presented to the Freeman for which there is a cost, which is signed by the Chief Executive Officer.
 All Freemen are also able to purchase a Freeman's